samiralam/rules-compendium/docs/dmg/5-creating-campaigns/index.md

 It’s often easier to describe people and places that are hostile or frightening than it is to detail a feature you want characters to love.
 How can you know what rustic scene will make a character associate a place with home or what personality quirk will remind a character of their favorite mentor?
 You can ask a character’s player directly, but instead consider handing over your narrative reins and letting a player describe the perfect detail.

 For example, say you have a peaceful village you plan to feature across several adventures.
 You hope the characters will connect with the place and treat it as home.
 As the characters enter the community, they smell something amazing.
 At this point, you could describe something you think smells good or something you think a character would like.
-Or you can ask a player, “The smell of something amazing drifts from around the corner.
-What is it?”
+Or you can ask a player, "The smell of something amazing drifts from around the corner.
+What is it?"
 Whatever the player’s answer—cinnamon rolls from a nearby baker, firework charges being prepared for a celebration, or anything else—becomes part of the village, and the player has added an important detail to the location.

 You can use player input whenever you want to pinpoint something meaningful to the characters and their players.
 Consider asking players questions like these whenever you want to describe something in an impactful way: